-Hypnotherapy can effectively help overcome child phobia
+Hypnotherapy can effectively help overcome child phobia.

 As any hypnotherapist will confirm, supporting a child to overcome a fear is very rewarding.
 Knowing that they will go through life without something hanging over them only encourages us to reach further and to treat more suffering with a phobia.

 The vast majority of phobias are created in childhood.
 These tend to be ‘simple’ phobias, which means they are linked to animals such as dogs or are experiences such as heights.
 In contrast, ‘complex’ fears tend to be anxieties about social situations.
-Simple phobias are often the result of an unpleasant childhood experience which then becomes a strong negative reaction directly associated with that situation.
+Simple phobias are often the result of an unpleasant childhood experience which then becomes a strong adverse reaction directly associated with that situation.

 For instance, a child who lives on a farm was bitten by a horse developing a phobia of horses.
 Many child hypnotherapy clients have similarly unfortunate experiences such as being stung by a wasp, which subsequently created terrifying associations and feelings of extreme fear when close to anything relating to that item.

 There are other common starting points for childhood phobias, such as learned behaviours.
 Typically these come from parents and caregivers but can also be picked up from siblings and peers.
 A parent may have a phobia of spiders and react in accordance with their fear upon seeing one.
 The reaction is witnessed by the child and potentially copied, thus creating a fear that never previously existed.
 Another example may be while watching a film; the child becomes uneasy upon seeing a clown.
 The parent comments they do not like clowns either because they are scary.
 In this situation, the sense of unease in the child becomes amplified as clowns are now something they should worry about, should fear.
 The initial experience does not always have to be an extreme event to create the phobia.